school-of-data/GIS-curriculum/nigeria/module5/module5.md

 #### **Content/Tutorial**

 If your organization publishes printed or online maps, you often would need to create many maps with the same template - usually one for each administrative unit or a region of interest.
 Creating these maps manually can take a long time and if you want to update these on a regular basis, it can turn into a chore.
 QGIS has a tool called Atlas that can help you create a map template and easily publish a large number of maps for different geographic regions.
-We’ll take the different provinces of the Philippines as an example, here’s Administrative Boundaries for the 81 provinces;
+We’ll take the different states of Nigeria as an example, here’s Administrative Boundaries for the 36 states of Nigeria;

 ![Coverage layer](media/atlas-coverage.png "Coverage layer")